yi-zhang-compbio-lab/yi-zhang-compbio-lab.github.io/pages/group.md

 {% include spareline.html%}
 {% include image.html image_path="../pics/josiexing.png" image_width="20%" %}
 ##### Josie Xing
 I’m a second-year Master’s student in Biomedical Engineering at Duke University, with a bachelor's degree in Biological Sciences from Xi’an Jiaotong-Liverpool University.
 My research centers on using single-cell transcriptomic data to elucidate metabolic pathways, with a growing interest in incorporating machine-learning methods into this work.
 Outside of academics, I enjoy working out, baking, and exploring coffee brewing.
+I'll be a Research Technician co-supervised by Dr. Yi Zhang and Dr. Jiaoti Huang starting summer 2026.

 {% include spareline.html%}
 {% include image.html image_path="../pics/srikarkavirayuni.png" image_width="20%" %}
 ##### Srikar Kavirayuni
-My name is Srikar Kavirayuni, and I am currently a MS student in the BME department at Duke University.
+My name is Srikar Kavirayuni, and I am a MS student in the BME department at Duke University.
 I previously did my undergrad at Duke as well, majoring in BME and CS.
 Currently, I am working on developing statistical and ML approaches to uncover relationships between non-coding genomic features and cellular phenotypes using large-scale data.
 I have worked previously to answering many cool questions in AI based therapeutic and bio- design.
 In my free time, I enjoy playing tennis, relaxing with my friends (or just relaxing in general), and going on casual jam-sessions.
+I'll be a Research Technician starting summer 2026.